SwissDataScienceCenter/renga-deployer/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `sdsc-deployer` for local development.
+Here's how to set up `renga-deployer` for local development.

-1. Fork the `SwissDataScienceCenter/sdsc-deployer` repo on GitHub.
+1. Fork the `SwissDataScienceCenter/renga-deployer` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/sdsc-deployer.git
+      $ git clone git@github.com:your_name_here/renga-deployer.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local